 Companies today are powered by software.
-The technology tools that allow organizations to organize their data and communicate with internal and external stakeholders determine those businesses’ effectiveness.
+The technology tools that allow firms to organize their data and communicate with internal and external stakeholders determine those businesses’ effectiveness.

-In the construction industry, software platforms are required to cope with industry-specific regulations and requirements, while also coping with universal requirements such as data security and visibility.
-The best way to cope with these needs is by deploying purpose-built data platforms and project management tools, created with construction in mind.
+In the construction industry, software platforms are required to satisfy industry-specific regulations and requirements, while also complying with universal requirements, such as data security and visibility.
+The best way to cope with these needs is by deploying data platforms and project management capabilities, purpose-built for construction.

 What Makes Construction Companies’ Software Needs Unique?

-Construction management is not quite like similar processes in any other sector, with contractors facing several unique organizational tasks.
-Collectively, these practices increase the need for contractors to use software tools purpose-built for their industry if they want to achieve maximum effectiveness.
+Construction management differs in important ways from the equivalent processes in other sectors, with contractors facing several unique organizational challenges.
+Collectively, these challenges increase the need for contractors to use software tools purpose-built for their industry if they want to achieve maximum effectiveness.
 These differences include:

 A project-based approach to personnel and asset use

 Every construction job is different, and the run-up to the project beginning involves assigning personnel and assets.
 When contractors use software tools that have been designed from the ground up for the construction industry, the payroll, accounting and inventory management tasks assigned with project-based management are ingrained parts of the system.

 Industry-specific training and certification requirements for project employees